ZINC Overview Information

 - A blood disorder called beta-thalassemia.
 Early research suggests that taking zinc sulfate along with blood transfusions increases growth in children with beta-thalassemia compared to blood transfusions alone.

-- Brain cancer.
+- Brain tumor.
 Early research suggests that zinc intake is not linked with a reduced risk of developing brain cancer.

 - Canker sores.
 Some early research suggests that taking zinc sulfate improves canker sores and prevents them from reappearing.
 However, other research shows no benefit.